thnkrn/nextjs-lighthouse-ci/README.md

 # Next.js with Lighthouse ci
-This project is basic Next.js app with GitHub action to run Lighthouse ci and upload the Artifacts to GitHub
+This project is basic Next.js app with GitHub action to run Lighthouse ci and upload the Artifacts to GitHub Also, using ZEIT for hosting and generating report for PR

 ## Using this project
 To use this project, follow these steps: